Diankrs30/dian-coffeeshop-app/README.md

 Dian coffee shop is a web application that sells foods, coffee, and beverage. with this application, customers can order more easily from coffee shop.
 </div>

-FazzPay is a digital wallet (e-Wallet) that works like magic!

 ## Contents